 No building in the compact community shall have a height greater than sixty (60) feet.
 Chatham County may require buildings to have a lower height if it deems appropriate to help preserve the small-town character of the development.
 Developer understands and will comply as needed for this Section.
-No building is currently planned to be over 60 feet and the residential sections will not have any maximum building height over 35 feet.
+No building is currently planned to be over 60 feet and the residential sections are not planned to have any building height over 35 feet.